-Preaching Through The Bible, Michael Eaton Isaiah

-The Vineyard (5:1-17)
+Preaching Through The Bible Michael Eaton Isaiah The Vineyard (5:1-17)

-Israel's sin is ungrateful and unnecessary We remember that Isaiah chapters 1-5 fall into three sections (chapter 1; 2:1-4:6 and 5:1-30).
+We remember that Isaiah chapters 1-5 fall into three sections (chapter 1; 2:1-4:6 and 5:1-30).
 Chapter 1 gives a general description of Israel's spiritual crisis.
 The section from 2:1 to 4:6 explains the way in which sin ruins God's intended destiny for his people, and yet gives hope that God will still snatch victory from defeat.
 Now the last unit of this section points to how ungrateful and unnecessary was Israel's sin.
 God did everything that was necessary for his people's fruitfulness.
 If they are still unfruitful the fault is entirely theirs.